 Put water and 3% of the water's volume of salt into a bowl, and mix until the salt dissolves.

-The ratio of salt to water is about 1 Tbsp per 2 cups (500ml) of water.
-It's important to measure accurately, as a different salt concentration from 3% may prevent the clams from cleaning sand properly.
+The ratio of salt to water is about 1 Tbsp per 2 ½ cups (600ml) of water.
+It is important to measure accurately, as a salt concentration different from 3% may prevent the clams from properly purging the sand.

 Step 2

-Place a strainer over the bowl of salted water and soak the clams, ensuring they don't overlap as much as possible.
+Place a colander over the bowl of salted water and soak the clams, ensuring they do not overlap as much as possible.
 Adjust the water level so that the clams are just slightly submerged.

-The reason for using a strainer is to prevent the clams from ingesting the sand they spit out.
-The reason for adjusting the water level is to prevent the clams from dying if they are submerged too deeply.
+The reason for using a colander is to prevent the clams from ingesting the sand they expel.
+Additionally, adjusting the water level helps prevent the clams from dying if they are submerged too deeply.

 Step 3

 Cover the bowl with aluminum foil or newspaper, and place it in a cool, dark place.
-If you bought the clams from a grocery store, leave them for about an hour.
-If you picked the clams yourself, leave them for about half a day.
+If you bought the clams from a grocery store, let them sit for about an hour.
+If you harvested the clams yourself, let them sit for about half a day.

 Covering the bowl with aluminum foil or newspaper and placing it in a dark place is to recreate the dark conditions in the sand.
-This covering not only blocks light but also prevents the clams from spitting water.
+This prevents not only light from entering but also keeps the water expelled by clams from splashing out.

-Placing them in a cool place is important because the optimal temperature for clams to be most active is around 68°F (20°C).
-If the temperature is higher, adjust by adding cold water to bring the temperature down to around 68°F (20°C).
+Placing them in a cool place is important because the optimal temperature for clams to be most active is around 68℉ (20℃).
+If the temperature is higher, adjust by adding cold water to lower it to around 68℉ (20℃).

 Step 4

-This is done to remove dirt from the surface of the shells, but clams purchased from the grocery store shouldn't be so dirty that a light washing is all that is needed.
-However, if you're using clams you picked yourself, wash them thoroughly.
+This is done to remove dirt from the surface of the shells.
+However, clams purchased from the grocery store are usually not so dirty, requiring only a light wash.
+If you are using clams you harvested yourself, be sure to wash them thoroughly.

-Adding garlic, chili pepper, butter, or soy sauce for flavoring is also popular in Japan.
-If you're curious, give it a try.
-However, it is recommended that the seasonings be used sparingly to not overpower the flavors of the clams.
+Adding garlic, chili peppers, butter, or soy sauce is also popular in Japan.
+If you are curious, go ahead and experiment.
+Nevertheless, it is advisable to use these sparingly to avoid overpowering the dish's inherent flavor.

 Ingredients

-- 0.66 lbs (300g) cleaned asari clams (Manila clams) (If you haven't cleaned the clams, please refer to the instructions for cleaning clams here)
+- 0.66 lb cleaned asari clams (Manila clams) (Please refer to the instructions above on how to clean clams to remove sand.)

 - 3 Tbsp sake